akaufman3/teaching-materials/intro-web-dev-html-css.md

 [https://www.codecademy.com/en/tracks/htmlcss](https://www.codecademy.com/en/tracks/htmlcss)

-## What a day in the life of an engineer?
+## What is a day in the life of an engineer like?
 [https://us.madgex.com/blog/a-day-in-the-life-of-a-software-developer](https://us.madgex.com/blog/a-day-in-the-life-of-a-software-developer)